webdriverio-community/wdio-rerun-service/README.md

 WebdriverIO Re-run Service
 ==========================

-This service tracks failing tests and scenarios, allowing failing or unstable tests or scenarios to be re-run.
+This service tracks failing Mocha or Jasmine tests and Cucumber scenarios.
+It will allow failing or unstable tests or scenarios to be re-run.

-NOTE: Currently only Webdriver.io versions 5.x and 6.x are supported.
-Support for version 7.x coming shortly.

 ## Re-run vs. Retry

-The `retry` logic built into WDIO for Cucumber and Mocha/Jasmine is helpful for handling flaky steps in Cucumber and flaky tests in Mocha/Jasmine.
-However, for Cucumber this does not take into account that some steps may not be able to retry and running them 2x could break the rest of the Scenario.
-Mocha/Jasmine is another story as the `retry` logic can be applied to an entire test, however, this is still done real-time and perhaps does not account for temporal issues or netework connectivity problems.
+The `retry` logic built into WebdriverIO for Cucumber and Mocha/Jasmine is helpful for handling flaky steps in Cucumber and Mocha/Jasmine.
+Retrying in each framework has caveats:
+* Cucumber: It does not take into account that some steps may not be able to be retried in the middle of a test.
+Running a step twice may break the rest of the Scenario or it may not be possible in the test context.
+* Mocha/Jasmine: The `retry` logic may be applied to an individual test, however, this is still done in real-time and perhaps does not account for temporal issues or network connectivity problems.

 The main distinctions of the `re-run`:
-* will re-run an entire Cucumber Scenario by line number and not just the step
+* Will re-run an entire individual Cucumber Scenario by line number and not just the step
-* allows for an entire Spec file to be re-run after a main test execution is complete
+* Enables an entire spec file to be re-run after a main test execution is complete
-* can be copied and executed locally (`retry` cannot)
+* May be copied and executed locally (`retry` cannot)
-* can be used in conjuction with `retry` methods
+* Can still be used in conjuction with `retry` methods
-* does not require code changes to apply `retry` method to flaky or problematic tests
+* Does not require any code change to apply `retry` logic to flaky or problematic tests

-It is recommended to take some time to evaluate the options available, often times, a mixed solution maybe the solution which will provide the best real and actionable results to developers.
+It is recommended to take some time to evaluate the options available.
+Often, a mixed solution may be the solution which will provide the best real and actionable results to developers.

 ## Installation